zukunft/zukunft.com/docs/llm/pending.md

 ## user default view

-similar to the views, changes and my tabs in the word default view add the views, changes and my tabs to the formula default view

 add the formula overwrites to the 'all_user_overwrites' component used in the user_default view

 fill the formula_link_default view with the missing fields including the my tab for the user_changes